OpenBB-finance/openbb-docs/content/pro/integrate-your-own-backend/integrate-your-own-backend.md

 └── widgets.json
 ```

-3. **Create endpoints for each widgets.json entry**: Your `widgets.json` file lets OpenBB Terminal Pro know how to display the data but you need to build out the endpoint for each entry/widget.
+3. **Create endpoints for each widgets.json entry**: Your `widgets.json` file lets OpenBB Terminal Pro know how to display the data but you need to build out the endpoint to supply the data for each widget.

-4. **Connect to your API**: Once your API is up and running, you can add the custom backend using the Terminal Pro interface.
-You will need to input your main endpoint.
-The system will hit the `/widgets.json` endpoint to fetch all the necessary settings and configurations.
+4. **Connect to your API**: Once your API is up and running, you can add the custom backend using the OpenBB Terminal Pro interface (link to pro).
+You will need to input your main endpoint and the system will read the `/widgets.json` endpoint to fetch all the necessary settings and configurations.
 Once connected, all the widgets will appear in your search and ready to be added to any dashboard.

 ### Examples